 HealthSource RI conducts periodic data quality checks to ensure the correct coverage plan, premium, and tax credits are being applied to all QHP customers.
 This is part of our commitment to ensure customers are subject to as little reconciliation as possible.
-If an error is found impacting one or more of the billing, enrollment, and carrier systems, HealthSource RI will make the adjustment to customer accounts to minimize any potential for disruption to coverage.
-This may result in an update to a customer's eligibility, with the potential for an increase or decreased bill.
-When an update happens to a customer's account, the customer will receive updated notice(s) informing them of any change in eligibility or plan cost which may have occurred.
-Customers have the right to appeal these decisions if they disagree, as described in Chapter 9.
+If an error is found impacting one or more of the billing,

-^{201 45} CFR 155.330(g)
+^{201 45} C.F.R. § 155.330(b)